Wayfarer-Labs/owl-control/GAMES.md

-<div align="right">Searchable Index ↑↑↑↑↑</div>
+<div align="right"># Click `☰` for Outline to search this index ↑↑↑↑↑</div>

 # Preferred Games

- We buy _preferred games_ for contributors who provide significant amounts of data.
-Just ask for a key!
+ We buy _preferred games_ from `Top-priority`/Games marked with `+` for contributors who provide significant amounts of data.

 - First-person
 - High-quality/detailed (Need not be AAA/new, i.e. Crysis 3)
 - Action-packed (doesn't need to be fighting, just lots of events happening beyond moving/looking around)

 # Usage Guide

-⌧ Avoid capturing voice chat of real people in any Co-Op/PvP games.
+⌧ Avoid capturing voice chat of real people in any Co-Op/PvP games.<br>
 ⌧ Do not idle, bot, or capture cutscenes during recording.
-The recording will not count towards your data total.
+The recording will not count towards your data total.<br>
+⌧ Avoid recording nudity or similar NSFW content.<br>

-☑ Use external apps like Discord for voice
+☑ Use external apps like Discord for voice<br>
-☑︎ Play games in first-person mode as much as possible ☑︎ Run games as Administrator if marked with `(admin)` ☑︎ Playing a single game repeatedly is fine.
-Try to do new things each time!
+☑︎ Play games in first-person mode as much as possible<br>
+☑︎ Run games as Administrator if marked with `(admin)`<br>
+☑︎ Playing a single game repeatedly is fine.
+Try to do new things each time!<br>
-☑︎ Mods are allowed!
+☑︎ Game mods are allowed!<br>

 > [!IMPORTANT]
-> We don't capture your voice or any music playing in the background that isn't within the game.
+> - We don't capture your voice or any music playing in the background that isn't within the game.
-> We don't capture any windows or inputs other than those sent to your own game.
+> - We don't capture any windows or inputs other than those sent to your own game.
-> Split-screen and VR games are not supported.
+> - Split-screen and VR games are not supported.

 <details><summary>Top-Priority Games</summary>